Ken-Yeung/eztool/README.md

 ## Introduction :loudspeaker:
  - This repository is displaying some of the programs that I created and is displayable.
  - These programs' languages is mainly Python working with some of the JavaScript.

+### Now I would introduce you my creation's workflow:receipt: as below: